 Germanic Language Resources

-These facsimile reproductions of books on Gothic and Old Saxon were scanned during work on the Wulfila project, mainly for OCR processing.
-Since these works are in the public domain, it seems reasonable to share them.
+These digital facsimile editions of books on Gothic and Old Saxon were prepared for the Wulfila project.
+As the original works are in the public domain, it seems reasonable to share them.

 Many more books can be found at Sean Crist's Germanic Lexicon Project; his website was an important source of inspiration.